 Even if you had the human resources to continuously monitor those dashboards by skilled data analysts, you would still not achieve real-time actionable insights.

-Traditional monitoring tools, like big data dashboards, suffer from inherent business insight latency: they do not show status in real-time (key factor for a timely response) – which means that you will really only discover business problems when it’s too late.
+Traditional monitoring tools, like big data dashboards, suffer from inherent business insight latency: they do not show status in real-time (a key factor for a timely response) – which means that you will really only discover business problems when it’s too late.

 For isolated events – such as a spike in orders for a particular product due to a pricing glitch – this lag doesn’t just mean missing the event, but losing money and damaging your company’s reputation.